-The security assessment is used to establish and administer a state information security program and to support all agencies in developing, implementing and maintaining agency specific IT security programs through establishment of statewide security policies, standards and procedures.
+The security assessment is used to cover costs establishing and administering a state information security program and to support all agencies in developing, implementing and maintaining agency specific IT security programs through establishment of statewide security policies, standards and procedures.
 Specific coordination, direction and support to the state is provided through conducting risk assessments with risk mitigation recommendations; information security plans; IT contingency plans; technical security architecture; security awareness training; and computer security incident response efforts.
-Staff are well versed in all IT security disciplines with specialties in network security, data security, risk assessments, web security, security administration, computer security incident response (CSIRT) and contingency planning.